 iPhone owners must learn to clean their charging ports.
-Here’s how to safely clean an iPhone’s charging port, something most people don’t do.
-This aperture will accumulate plenty of dirt.
-If you keep charging your phone, dust, and grime will accumulate here.
+Here’s how to clean the iPhone charging port, something most people don’t do.
+This aperture will accumulate a lot of dust and dirt.
+If you continue to charge your phone, dirt will accumulate here.

 Dirt may be the problem. iPhone charging port cleaning is covered in this article.
 If your smartphone has problems charging, the Lightning connector may be blocked.
 Help is coming.
-Toothpicks, cotton swabs, and pressurized air cans work.
 We’ll show you how to clean your iPad or iPhone’s charging port using household items.
 With patience and the right tools, you can repair and charge your iPhone.

 Why clean the iPhone charging port?

 - Dust and debris: Your iPhone’s charging port may collect dust, lint, and other particles.
 Particles may obstruct the charging cable-port connection, prohibiting charging or data transmission.